Representing your views since 2003

 What’s most important to you about Fulham?

 Its sense of community and being unpretentious.
-I fell in love with Fulham when we moved nearby in 1981 and were allowed to hold the jumble sale of the Bishop Creighton House Playgroup to which my infant children went.
+I fell in love with Fulham when we moved nearby in 1981 and were allowed to hold in the stadium the jumble sale of the Bishop Creighton House Playgroup to which my infant children went.
 Support to us Senior Citizens during the recent Covid lockdown, many decades later, continues in that tradition.
 It was years before I could afford to buy tickets to games and now I feel so fortunate every time I renew my season ticket.

 First match